aneecebanoun/location-service/README.md

 This project to demo Rest endpoint calling another remote Rest endpoint and apply some filtering.
-Its uses Spring boot WebFlux
+It uses Spring boot WebFlux

 To run the project run:
 mvn install